Synthetic monitoring with the Uptime.com transaction check can monitor important customer pathways in intervals ranging from 5 to 60 minutes.

 Data on Check Failure

-The Check also displays a red warning icon, and accompanying message, with technical details about the failure.
+The Check Steps also display a red Warning icon , and the accompanying error message, with technical details about the failure.

 Viewing Page Source and Request Details